oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 **Note:** If you just want to create and share explorations, you may be able to use the hosted server at https://www.oppia.org (in which case you don't need to install anything).

-**Note:** We strongly recommend using Linux or Mac OS, if possible.
-It is much easier to install a local copy of Oppia on those operating systems than it is to install Oppia on Windows.
+**Note:** These instructions are tested to work on Windows 10 platform.
+If you have some other version of windows, we strongly recommend using Linux or Mac OS, if possible.
+Or if you have sufficient ram (>=6 gb) you may install linux in virtual box and install Oppia on the virtual linux machine.

 *For information on issues that may occasionally arise with the installation process, please see the [Troubleshooting](https://github.com/oppia/oppia/wiki/Troubleshooting) page.*